-- Today marks the completion of the 1st365 days of priesthood for our chaplain and the assistant Parish priest of St Henry’s Catholic cathedral Fr.
+- Today marks the completion of the first 365 days of priesthood for our chaplain and the assistant parish priest of St Henry’s Catholic cathedral, Fr.
 Leonard Wobilla – this is the achievement of the 1st step of a thousand-mile journey in the priestly ministry.
 Fr.
-Leonard has added not only 1 year to his priestly life but life to his priestly year in African Catholic chaplaincy.
-This calls for a celebration to mark the courageous and defining decision he made exactly one year ago today- which is to serve and not to be served.
+Leonard has added not only 1 year to his priestly life, but life to his priestly year in African Catholic chaplaincy.
+This calls for a celebration to mark the courageous and defining decision he made exactly one year ago today – which is to serve and not to be served.
 That’s why all of us from the Priests, religious, lay leaders, commissions, groups, and members of African Catholic chaplaincy are gathered here this afternoon to celebrate this TOGETHERNESS and THANKSGIVING FELLOWSHIP as a big chaplaincy family.

 - On behalf of the African Catholic chaplaincy /and the Chaplaincy Councils and group leaders and members of this chaplaincy, I extend our heartiest congratulations to Fr.
-Leonard for achieving this 1styear as baby/ infant priest.
-People use to say the 1st year is always a honeymoon year but I can tell you for Fr.
+Leonard for achieving this 1styear as a baby/ infant priest.
+People used to say the 1st year is always a honeymoon year, but I can tell you for Fr.
 Leonard it’s definitely not a honeymoon year but a hard-working year in African chaplaincy for sure.
-In his 5 months with us as a chaplain, his resilient spirit and commitment to his priestly calls is a sign of his manifestation of steadfast perseverance and dedication to the priesthood that he has offered his lives for.
+In his 5 months with us as a chaplain, his resilient spirit and commitment to his priestly calls are a sign of his manifestation of steadfast perseverance and dedication to the priesthood that he has offered his lives for.

 - Indeed, we must show our sincere appreciation to Fr.
 Leonard for accepting to serve as a chaplain of this newly created African chaplaincy which I must confess is most challenging, tiring and at times frustrating.
 Fr… I hope these 5 months are not torturing but fulfilling for you.